New Mexico State University School of Nursing

-- 500 MB of free space required to commence an exam (close all other apps!)

-- iPad must not be Jailbroken

-- Internet connection is required for SofTest Download, Registration, Exam Download and Upload

-- In order to take an exam using SofTest-M, your institution must first enable this product and create exams that are compatible with your iPad

-Second pass

 - 500 MB of free space is required to commence an exam.

 - iPad must not be Jailbroken

 - Active internet connection for Examplify Download, Registration, Exam Download and Upload.

 - In order to take an exam using Examplify, your institution must first enable iPad support.